 - “Tactically move within and across markets”

-On a monthly basis our quantitative model is run to determine the allocation between the nine asset classes that were listed in the last paragraph.
+Our quantitative model is run on a monthly basis to determine the allocation between the nine asset classes that were listed in the last paragraph.
 Bonds can be allocated up to 50%, and the remaining 8 up to 30%.
 As an example of moving within and across markets, during the financial crisis of 2008, gold and bonds occupied the highest amount of the portfolio, while currently the model has emphasized the finance and healthcare sectors.

 - “Liquidity, diversification, and leverage”